Facility along Cambridge Street will provide exceptional care, increased capacity and strengthen ties to West End and Beacon Hill neighborhoods.

 Fellows will learn the safe handling of radioisotopes, ALARA principles, the proper administration of radioisotopes for diagnostic procedures, as well as handling of radioactive spills and mis-administrations.
-This information is provided in a required though separate nuclear medicine physics and instrumentation course offered at another Partners Healthcare affiliated hospital or other non-Partners affiliated institutions in Boston.
+This information is provided in a required though separate nuclear medicine physics and instrumentation course offered at another Mass General Brigham affiliated hospital or other non-Mass General Brigham affiliated institutions in Boston.
 It is expected that the fellow will have sufficient experience in tracer administration, acquisition and processing of imaging data during the fellowship to qualify for ACC/ASNC Level III certification.

 Fellows will be instructed by staff faculty (both cardiologists and nuclear medicine physicians) in the interpretation of myocardial scans (rest/redistribution thallium for myocardial viability; rest/ stress perfusion imaging for diagnosis of coronary artery disease; radionuclide ventriculograms, gated perfusion imaging, and PET scans for both perfusion and metabolism) The fellow will read approximately 600 scans/mo during the fellowship year under direct attending supervision.
 Whenever possible, and in the great majority of cases, the scans will be correlated with clinical, other non-invasive, coronary angiographic and operative (CABG or PCI) findings.